Q + A with Tina Takemoto

 From environmental design to interdisciplinary art

-Tina Takemoto began her new role as dean of Humanities and Sciences at CCA in August of 2018.
-She oversees the division’s five programs and its collegewide curriculum.
+Tina Takemoto began their new role as dean of Humanities + Sciences at CCA in August of 2018.
+They oversees the division’s five programs and its collegewide curriculum.
 Takemoto has been teaching at CCA since 2003 and most recently served as chair of the Appointments, Promotions, and Tenure Committee (APT).
-In her practice, she examines the rich subjects of queer identity, race, grief, and memory.
-Her research has explored the hidden dimensions of same-sex intimacy and queer sexuality for Japanese Americans incarcerated by the U.S. government during World War II.
+In their practice, they examine the rich subjects of queer identity, race, grief, and memory.
+Their research has explored the hidden dimensions of same-sex intimacy and queer sexuality for Japanese Americans incarcerated by the U.S. government during World War II.

 Takemoto’s newest work involves a material that excites her—film strips, especially 16mm.
-She spent time during her recent sabbatical taking an experimental film class at City College of San Francisco, an experience that propelled her newest work.
+They spent time during their recent sabbatical taking an experimental film class at City College of San Francisco, an experience that propelled their newest work.
 Takemoto has been teaching herself to use emulsion and Scotch tape to lift and transfer photographic images from stray movie reels of 35mm film strips onto 16mm strips, creating enigmatic distortions, ragged edges, and the sense of a change in the space-time continuum.
-She was recognized for her film Wayward Emulsions (2018) at the 25th Slamdance Film Festival, where she won the Grand Jury Prize in the Experimental Shorts category.
-We sat down to talk with her about her path into art, the faculty who inspire her, and the value of CCA’s approach to an arts education.
+They were recognized for their film Wayward Emulsions (2018) at the 25th Slamdance Film Festival, where they won the Grand Jury Prize in the Experimental Shorts category.
+We sat down to talk with them about their path into art, the faculty who inspire them, and the value of CCA’s approach to an arts education.

 When did you know that you first wanted to be an artist, and what experiences helped shape the path you took?